How to Fix WordPress Login Redirect Loop Issue

-- Create a new .htaccess file for your WordPress site by following this tutorial.
+- Create a new .htaccess file for your WordPress site.

 Method 3: Deactivating Themes and Plugins

-Conflicting or corrupted plugins is another common culprit of the WordPress login redirect loop issue.
+Conflicting or corrupted plugins are another common culprit of the WordPress login redirect loop issue.
 Therefore, you need to deactivate the faulty plugin.

 Here’s how to troubleshoot the login redirect loop issue by deactivating your WordPress plugins: